jaydeeprami/JD-Event-Listing/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A simple Event listing with Google map and Google Calendar integrate.

-== Description ==
-A simple Event listing with Google map and Google Calendar integrate.
+A simple Event listing with Google map and Google Calendar integrate for Create Event.

-= Features: =
+Welcome to the JD Event Listing repository on GitHub.
+Here you can browse the source, look at open issues and keep track of development

+## Features
+* Create Event with fields Event URL, Event Location (With Google Map), Event URL (For Set Third Party URL), Event date (Start and End date with time)
 * Event listing
-* Google map integrate
+* Google Map integrate (Google Map show on Backend as well as Fron-end for show Location of Events)
-* Google Calendar integrate for register events.
+* Google Calendar integrate (You can insert listed Event in your Google Calendar by just one Click)

-== Installation ==

-= Minimum Requirements =
+## Minimum Requirements
 * PHP version 5.4 or greater (PHP 5.6 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
 * WordPress 4.9+
+* Google Map API Key (<a href="https://console.cloud.google.com/apis/library/maps-backend.googleapis.com"> Get Google Map API Key by following this link</a>)
+* Google Calendar API Key and Client ID  (<a href="https://console.cloud.google.com/apis/library/calendar-json.googleapis.com"> Get Google Calendar API Key and Client ID by following this link</a>)

+## Contributing to JD Event Listing
+If you have a patch or have stumbled upon an issue with JD Event Listing, you can contribute this back to the code.
 == Changelog ==

 = 1.0 =